Na Gyi: Political activities

-Following the 2021 Myanmar coup d'état, Na Gyi and Paing Phyo Thu were active in anti-coup movements both in person at rallies and through social media.
-Denouncing the military coup, Na Gyi and Paing Phyo Thu have taken part in the protests since February.
+Following the 2021 Myanmar coup d'état, Na Gyi and Paing Phyo Thu were actively participated in anti-coup rallies and utilized social media to denounce the military junta.
 On 17 February 2021, warrant for his arrest was issued under section 505 (a) of the Myanmar Penal Code by the State Administration Council for speaking out against the Military Coup and supporting Civil Disobedience Movement (CDM) along with several other celebrities.
-Na Gyi and Paing Phyo Thu had to go into hiding ever since.
+Consequently, Na Gyi and Paing Phyo Thu were forced into hiding to evade capture.